 A great chance to move the lines towards a fairer energy policy in Europe.

 After two years of field pilots, EmpowerMed partners have compiled policy recommendations to move beyond the “low income – poor energy efficiency – high expenditures” triad and address summer energy poverty, gender aspects and the links between health and energy poverty.
-Find out about them today here.

 Europe faced with extreme heatwaves this summer.
 The raise of temperatures is coming faster and more intense than researchers expected, raising questions about what to anticipate in the future and particularly to prevent energy poverty.
 Indeed, energy poverty does not only mean suffering from the cold, but also enduring the heat.